quilavad/TNHScoreBreakdown/README.md

 `│  ├─ TNHScoreBreakdown/` <br>
 `│  │  ├─ scoreBreakdown.html`

-In OBS, set up a Browser with Local file set and `scoreBreakdown.html` as the Local file.
+In OBS, set up a Browser Source with Local file set and `scoreBreakdown.html` as the Local file.

 Set the Width and Height to the size of the Video Output Resolution.

+Clicking anywhere on the page toggles the visibility of the breakdown.
+This can be done in OBS by selecting the Browser  Source, clicking Interact, then clicking near the center the popup.

+## Configuring

+This overlay has its own `config.js` file seperate from `TNHScoreLog`'s, with all the same options, as well as an option to have the breakdown hidden or visible at the start of a run.
+By default, it starts hidden.